MicrosoftDocs/VBA-Docs/api/Office.DocumentInspectors.md

 api_name:
 - Office.DocumentInspectors
 ms.assetid: 8366d7cd-e016-bb99-d27f-749ca10352f1
-ms.date: 06/08/2017
+ms.date: 01/08/2019
 ---

 # DocumentInspectors object (Office)

-Represents a collection of  **DocumentInspector** objects.
+Represents a collection of **[DocumentInspector](office.documentinspector.md)** objects.

 ## Remarks

-The  **DocumentInspectors** collection is part of the **Document** object in Microsoft Word, the **Workbook** object in Microsoft Excel, and the **Presentation** object in MicrosoftPowerPoint.
+The **DocumentInspectors** collection is part of the **Document** object in Microsoft Word, the **Workbook** object in Excel, and the **Presentation** object in PowerPoint.
 A **DocumentInspectors** collection contains multiple **DocumentInspector** objects, one for some built-in options and each installed custom Document Inspector module.
-For more information, see the **DocumentInspector** help topic.

 ## Example

 The following example calls the **Fix** method of a Document Inspector module and displays the status of the action and the specific items that are removed.

 ```vb